Azimuth1/azimuth1-new-website/pages/home.md

 posts:
   enabled: true
   heading: Latest Blog Posts
-  sub_heading: "Keep up with what Azimuth1 is doing around the community and the world."
+  sub_heading: "Keep up with what Daybreak is doing around the community and the world."
   limit: 3
   sort: "date"
   view_more_button_enabled: true